 6. If required by the relevant TSO, a transmission-connected demand facility, a transmission-connected distribution facility, or a transmission-connected distribution system shall be capable of automatic disconnection at specified voltages.
 The terms and settings for automatic disconnection shall be agreed between the relevant TSO and the transmission-connected demand facility owner or the DSO.

 7. With regard to transmission-connected distribution systems with a voltage below 110 kV at the connection point, the relevant TSO shall specify the voltage range at the connection point that the distribution systems connected to that transmission system shall be designed to withstand.
 DSOs shall design the capability of their equipment, connected at the same voltage as the voltage of the connection point to the transmission system, to comply with this voltage range.

+New articles under chapter I:

+8. This Regulation shall apply to storage facilities for the maximum import capacity of the electricity grid and shall also be subject to the requirements for generators regulated in Regulation (EU) 2016/631 considering that they are generators and regarding the behavior during the low frequency perturbation or emergency conditions to support the stability and balance of electric system

+9. The following requirements should be present for storage systems Possibility of DSO to control Storage in case of grid emergency plans are activated

+This possibility should be framed in the connection conditions (licensing) in agreement with the promoters, where limitations to injection can be anticipated.
+Otherwise, it should be ensured that any intervention with recourse to curtailment and redispatching (total or partial) complies with the rules established in the scope of the Internal Electricity Market Regulation, namely in what concerns to due compensations.

+Furthermore, it should be clarified that this only applies to storage with direct connection to the public grid and when not framed in a context of individual/collective self-consumption or energy communities (which may use the public grid but with a self-consumption purpose).

+Day ahead Programming

 Article 14